TheAnimatrix/ESPExtFlashProgrammer/README.md

 # ESPExtFlashProgrammer

-Use your PC coupled with an arduino compatible microcontroller to program an external flash module over SPI!
+Use your PC coupled with an arduino compatible microcontroller to program an external spi flash module!
+File transfer from PC to MCU takes place over a Serial connection.

 Tested with the following devices
 ---------------------------------